GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

     ![Browse to Cloud Storage folder to export model](https://storage.googleapis.com/gcp-community/tutorials/automl-tables-model-export/export2.png)

-1. When the export is finished, create a local directory (for examplpe, `bikes_weather`) to hold your model.
+1. When the export is finished, create a local directory (for example, `bikes_weather`) to hold your model.

 1. Copy the download command provided in the Cloud Console, which will look something like the following: